 Bladder cancer found at this stage has grown into the muscle layer of the bladder wall.
 As with other stages of cancer, surgery is often used as the initial treatment.
 However, instead of TURBT, a radical cystectomy is the standard treatment.
 Lymph nodes near the bladder are usually removed as well.
 A TURBT may still be done, but it usually is used to help the doctor figure out the extent of the cancer rather than as a treatment option.

-In very specific patients with small muscle-invasive cancers, an approach using chemotherapy with radiation therapy may provide similar rates of cure as bladder removal.
+In very specific people with small muscle-invasive cancers, an approach using chemotherapy with radiation therapy may provide the same benefits as removing the bladder.

 Metastatic bladder cancer

-If bladder cancer has spread to another location in the body, it is called metastatic bladder cancer.
-Patients with this diagnosis are encouraged to talk with doctors, usually medical oncologists, who are experienced in treating this stage of cancer, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+If bladder cancer has spread to another part of the body, it is called metastatic bladder cancer.
+Patients with this diagnosis are encouraged to talk with doctors, usually medical oncologists, who are experienced in treating this stage of cancer because there can be different opinions about the best treatment plan.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials studying new treatments.